Sengoku Basara

-Sengoku Basara (戦国BASARA) is a series of video games developed and published by Capcom, and a bigger media franchise based on it, including four anime shows, an anime movie, a live action show, a magazine series, a trading card game, and numerous drama CDs, light novels, manga, and stage plays.
+Sengoku Basara (戦国BASARA) is a series of video games developed and published by Capcom, and a bigger media franchise based on it, including three anime shows, an anime movie, a live action show, and numerous drama CDs, light novels, manga, and stage plays.
 Its story is loosely based on real events of the titular Sengoku period in the history of feudal Japan.
-Sengoku Basara is considered to be popular in Japan with the franchise getting good reviews and sales, winning some awards, becoming a cultural phenomenon, having the video games being cited as an example of games as art, and gaining a passionate fanbase.
+Sengoku Basara was popular in Japan when the games were released as they won multiple awards, became a cultural phenomenon and a commonly cited example of games as art, and gained a passionate fanbase.

-While Sengoku Basara remains popular in Japan, it has gained some popularity in other Asian countries such as Indonesia, Malaysia, Singapore, South Korea, and Taiwan.
-Despite Sengoku Basara being considered niche outside of Asia, it does maintain a small following in countries such as Australia, Brazil, France, Germany, Italy, Russia, the United Kingdom, and the United States.
-The franchise started with the first Sengoku Basara video game releasing in Japan on July 21, 2005, for the PlayStation 2.
+While Sengoku Basara was mainly popular in Japan, it did gain some popularity in other countries in Asia.
+Despite being considered niche outside of Asia, it does maintain a small following in other countries.
+The franchise started with the first Sengoku Basara video game being released in Japan on July 21, 2005, for the PlayStation 2.

-Sengoku Basara's producer is Hiroyuki Kobayashi (who has been the producer for every console and handheld game in the series except for Sengoku Basara Sanada Yukimura-den, and is the creator of the franchise), and its director is Makoto Yamamoto (who has been the director for every console and handheld game in the series except for Sengoku Basara Sanada Yukimura-den).
+Sengoku Basara's producer was Hiroyuki Kobayashi (who was the producer for every console and handheld game in the series except for Sengoku Basara Sanada Yukimura-den, and is the creator of the franchise), and its director was Makoto Yamamoto (who was the director for every console and handheld game in the series except for Sengoku Basara Sanada Yukimura-den).
 Sengoku Basara serves as one of Capcom's flagship series in Japan.
-As of December 31, 2022, the game series has sold 4.1 million copies worldwide.
+As of December 31, 2023, the game series has sold 4.1 million copies worldwide.